mcclure/emu-coop/index.md

 * **Super Metroid**: Currently it tracks all items, beams, expansions, whether Zebes is awake, and whether you have beaten the four main bosses.
 Items you collect might not appear in the top icon bar, and when it updates your beams and armor the sprite won't update even though you have it until you change rooms or pause.
 The Super Metroid mode is fairly primitive, so if this interests you, you should instead use [Multitroid](http://multitroid.com/), an emulator mod just for running Super Metroid coop.

 	Co-op speedrun leaderboards (using Multitroid) are [here](https://www.speedrun.com/super_metroid_category_extensions#Co-op).

-You can add your own game support to emu-coop.
-Instructions are in the MODDING file included with the software, or [here](MODDING.md).

 ## Authors